Skandia-Smarthus/Skandia.Web.Components/readme.md

 The content of the files are seperated by steps in the onboarding forms, and one level for strompris.
 These steps in the onboarding form reflect the physical steps the user has to take to make it more clear what information you are providing.
 So, lets say you need a new onboarding form for Skandia Energi.
 Copy an existing one "hyttestrom.json" in the onbording folder and make the changes needed.
+Remember to change the name to something unique and not used before as this is the field that is used for file generation and in the data-name field.
 When you're happy with the changes, run `npm run build-onboarding` and you should see a new file in ./site/onboarding named "skandiaenergi.html".
 Same with strompris.
-Copy an existing file in ./components/onboarding/strompris, make the change and run `npm run build-strompris`.
+Copy an existing file in ./components/strompris, make the change and run `npm run build-strompris`.
 This will create a new file in .site/strompris with the name selected.

 ### Important properties
 We do have some required fields in the .json file.
-* filename
+* name
 * profile

 Profile controls the color scheme and must be equal to what is defined in tailwind.config.js.